Elegant trogon: Description

 This species is a medium-sized bird, measuring 28–30 cm long and weighing 60–78 g (average 68 g).
 Like other trogons, elegant trogons display sexual dimorphism, where males and females have different plumages.

 Males are often brightly colored.
 They have red-orange lower chest and belly and metallic deep green back.
 They get their old name from the copper shade on their backsides.
 Their face and throat are a dark black and they have a white band going across the chest.
 Their upperwings are grey and their long square tipped tail feathers are usually brown on the upper side and white undertail with and black horizontal stripes.
 The color on the upper part of the tail may very amongst subspecies.

 Females and immature males look similar.
 They have the same patterns as mature males, but they have different colorations.
 Their coloration is duller, usually a brownish grey, and they have a white ring around their eyes.

+The usual call is a croaking "co-ah co-ah co-ah".
+The trogon will also include some chattering notes.
+Males tend to be more vocal than females.
+In males, the frequency of calls does not vary according to the seasons, but females call more often during incubation than during feeding season.